zefr0x/ianny/CONTRIBUTING.md

 pip install pre-commit
 ```

-> It's better to use you OS's package manager to install it.
+> It's better to use your OS's package manager to install it.

 Then add it as a git hook while you are inside the repository: